 You may also contact the Office for Civil Rights, U.S. Department of Education, Region VIII, Federal Office Building, 1244 North Speer Boulevard, Suite 310, Denver, CO 80204, telephone (303) 844-3417.

-All CARES Act Reports will be available in this section.
+All CARES Act/HEERF Reports will be available in this section.

 1 – Reporting on Higher Education Emergency Relief Fund – Student Aid

 2 – Reporting on Higher Education Emergency Relief Fund – Institutional Aid and Minority Serving Institution Aid

 In accordance with the Fair and Accurate Credit Transactions Act (FACTA) of 2003, LCC adheres to the Federal Trade Commission’s (FTC) Red Flag Rule (A Red Flag is any pattern, practice, or specific activity that indicates the possible existence of identity theft.), which implements Section 114 of the FACTA and to the Colorado Community College System’s Identity Theft Prevention and Detection Program, which is intended to prevent, detect and mitigate identity theft in connection with establishing new covered accounts or an existing covered account held by the Colorado Community College System (System or CCCS) or one of its thirteen (13) community colleges, and to provide for continued administration of the Program.
 If a transaction is deemed fraudulent, appropriate action will occur.
 Action may include, but is not limited to, cancelling of the transaction, notifying and cooperating with law enforcement, reporting to the Student Code of Conduct Office, and notifying the affected parties.

 The student grievance procedure is intended to allow students an opportunity to present an issue which they feel warrants action, including the right to secure educational benefits and services.
 Learn more about the grievance procedures and processes.